zimmertr/TJs-Kubernetes-Service/README.md

    kubectx admin@test
    ```

-11. Confirm Kubernetes is bootstrapped and that all of the nodes have joined the cluster.
+10. Confirm Kubernetes is bootstrapped and that all of the nodes have joined the cluster.
 The Controlplane nodes might take a moment to respond.
 You can confirm the status of each Talos node using `talosctl` or by reviewing the VM consoles in Proxmox.

     ```bash
     watch kubectl get nodes,all -A
+    ```

+11. Kubernetes will only automatically approve certificate signing requests (CSRs) if your nodes use a standard FQDN that matches the cluster’s expected domain.
+If your nodes have custom or non-standard hostnames, you may need to manually review and approve CSRs to complete cluster bootstrapping:

+    ```bash
+    # Review pending CSRs to validate they are as expected
+    kubectl get csr
+    kubectl describe csr csr-foobar

+    # Approve all pending CSRs
+    kubectl get csr -o name | xargs kubectl certificate approve
     ```

 <hr>